English

 06 april 2023

 Are the tickles in your throat, itchy eyes, and endless sneezing starting to return?
-The hay fever season is upon us: something that affects about 20% of the Dutch population.
-Chances are, you or someone around you is affected.
-Fortunately, there are plenty of things you can do to reduce your symptoms.
+The hay fever season is approaching: something that affects about 20% of the Dutch population.
+There's a good chance that you or someone you know is affected.
+Fortunately, there are plenty of things you can do to alleviate your symptoms.
 In this blog, we share 5 tips.

 Want to learn more about hay fever?
 Read this blog to find out exactly what hay fever is.

 Hay fever is caused by pollen from various trees, grasses, and plants.
 Not everyone is affected by the same pollen, and the time of year when you experience the most symptoms can vary.
-The overview below briefly shows when certain pollen are most active.
-Keep track of when you are most affected, and you will learn which pollen you are sensitive to and which you are not.
+The overview below briefly shows when different pollen are most active.
+Keep track of when you experience the most symptoms, and you will naturally learn which pollen you are sensitive to or not.

 February: Hazel and Alder

-March: Hazel, Alder, Goat Willow, Yew, and Greater Foxtail
+March: Hazel, Alder, Goat Willow, Yew, and Meadow Foxtail

-April: Goat Willow, Yew, Birch, Beech, English Oak, Ash, Greater Foxtail, and Sweet Vernal Grass
+April: Goat Willow, Yew, Birch, Beech, English Oak, Ash, Meadow Foxtail, and Sweet Vernal Grass

-May: Yew, Birch, Beech, English Oak, Ash, Small Grassweed, Greater Foxtail, Sweet Vernal Grass, Rye, and Meadow Grass
+May: Yew, Birch, Beech, English Oak, Ash, Small Grassweed, Meadow Foxtail, Sweet Vernal Grass, Rye, and Meadow Grass

 June: Small Grassweed, Sweet Vernal Grass, Rye, Meadow Grass, Couch Grass, and Maize